Hello and welcome to Travel with Smudge!

 I got admitted to the Bar in December 2015, and the day after I flew out to Hawaii, USA.
 I spent six weeks travelling around Canada, America and Mexico – it was definitely a whirl wind trip, but it satisfied my desire for a short time.
 It’s a hard thing that, balancing full-time work and the desire to travel the world!
 That old saying rings true – when you have time, you don’t have money; and once you have the money, you no longer have the time.

 Travel is always on my radar; I’m constantly thinking about where I want to go next.
-My shortlist at the moment consists of South America (it’s a big shortlist), Bali, India, Nepal and Sri Lanka.
-It will happen!
+My shortlist isn’t so short, but at the moment I’m working hard to save so that I can hopefully move overseas again soon.

 Enjoy my blog, hopefully you find it interesting and/or inspiring; if you have any comments or feedback please get in touch.